Yann39/self-hosted/README.md

 <img src="images/logo-pihole.svg" alt="Pi-Hole logo" height="128"/>

-**Pi-hole** is a network-level ad blocking and internet tracker blocking application.
-It has the ability to block traditional website advertisements as well as advertisements in unconventional places such as mobile apps ads.
-It can also be used as a DNS server and has a built-in DHCP server.
+The Compose file will run a **Pi-Hole** instance which need to be configured.

+First, we need to change **interface settings** to allow the traffic from other interfaces (especially for our VPN).
+By default, it allows only queries from local devices.

-In Pi-Hole go to Settings -> Interface settings and choose "Permit all origins" so that traffic from wireguard can be seen.
+So, reach Pi-Hole at https://pihole.example.com and go to _Settings -> Interface settings_ and choose _"Permit all origins"_ so that the traffic from WireGuard can be seen.

+Then we need to add **local DNS records** so that the domain names can be resolved from VPN or local network (remember we have routed all the traffic through Pi-Hole).
+We simply need to associate domain names with the internal IP address of the Banana Pi, so they can be handled by the reverse proxy.

-Go to local DNS -> DNS records and add DNS record for every subdomain :
+Go to _local DNS -> DNS records_ and add a **DNS record entry** for every subdomain that should be available through VPN :

 ```
 ackee.example.com                   192.168.0.17
+dashboard.example.com               192.168.0.17
+dashdot.example.com                 192.168.0.17
+kuma.example.com                    192.168.0.17
+phpmyadmin.example.com              192.168.0.17
+pihole.example.com                  192.168.0.17
+portainer.example.com               192.168.0.17
+traefik.example.com                 192.168.0.17
-chachatte.example.com 192.168.0.17
+wireguard-ui.example.com            192.168.0.17
 ```

+No need to add domains that are reachable from the internet as they will be reachable directly over HTTPS without going through our Pi-Hole.

+You can also configure rate limiting (default to **1000 queries per minute**), domain whitelisting, DNS settings, etc. but I will not go through all Pi-Hole configuration, the default should work just fine.

+If it is working you should be able to see activity in the dashboard.

 <img src="images/screen-pihole.png" alt="Pi-hole screenshot"/>